Gidgidonihah/aws-vpn-client/README.md

 exists.
 Conveniently, this also comes with a Homebrew formula to build a patched version.

-> [Caution]: This *will* conflict with an already-installed version of OpenVPN.
+> [!CAUTION]: This *will* conflict with an already-installed version of OpenVPN.
 Proceed at
 > your own risk!

 ```sh